 Russian revolutionary plate

-This painted plate with its striking design was made in Russia at the Imperial Porcelain Factory, St Petersburg in 1901.
+This painted plate with its striking design was made in Russia at the Imperial Porcelain Factory, St Petersburg.

 This plate is a propaganda piece for the Communist revolution in Russia.
 To the left, a worker, painted in the revolutionary colour red, tramples a Russian word underfoot.
 The Cyrillic letters running across the plate from left to right spell out the word Kapital.
 Or capitalism, the economic system the new regime sought to eradicate.

 Communist Russia would no longer have private individuals creating and distributing goods.
 The means of economic production would be brought into the people’s hands, and the red factory in the background was now owned by the state.